 Put simply, your estate will go to your nearest living relative/s in order of how closely you were related.
-Our wills lawyer Toronto can advise you specifically as to how the rules of intestacy might apply in your particular circumstances.
+Our wills lawyer in Toronto can advise you specifically as to how the rules of intestacy might apply in your particular circumstances.

 Will Disputes / Need Help Probate a Will?
-Contact Our Wills Lawyer Toronto
+Contact Our Toronto Wills Lawyer

 Our experienced wills lawyers can handle domestic and cross-border will disputes.
-Contact our Wills lawyers Toronto for assistance with estate or will disputes.
+Contact our Wills lawyers in Toronto for assistance with estate or will disputes.

 Read this article on Will Disputes – If you can still challenge the will or its too late?

 The wills and estate lawyers at Rogerson Law Group provide a dedicated personal and sympathetic service to clients seeking to make a will, and to those whose loved ones have died and who need support and help with the probate or estate administration.